An Introduction to Technical Indicators

 - Accumulation/Distribution index

 Markets tend to cycle between periods of rising and falling volatility.
-Volatility indicators can give traders an idea of when to expect a range bound market or a trending market.

 The Average True Range indicator, or ATR, averages the true range over 14 periods.
 The true range for each period is calculated by taking the greater of the current days range, the current high minus the previous close, or the previous close minus the current low.